 What is really happening when your dog loses his mind.

-“Reactive” as it relates to dogs, simply describes dogs that “lose their mind” in certain situations.
-The behaviors associated with reactivity can involve barking, lunging, barking, screaming, barking and pulling.
+Dogs should be able to react to things in the environment.
+That is normal.
+But, when a dog’s reactivity causes them to lose control of themselves and/or become uncontrollable in certain situations, we can say that dog is overly reactive.
+The behaviors associated with over reactivity can involve barking, lunging, barking, screaming, barking and pulling.
 Did I mention barking?
 But, really, this isn’t your average every day style of barking.
 It is usually forceful, intense, loud and uncontrollable.
 It often looks aggressive and scary to all who witness it.

 So, what is happening when your dog behaves in such a manner?
 When animals are in a “reactive state” they are responding to a level of arousal that is over their threshold, or over their ability to remain in a cognitive (thinking) state.